Campbell-Muscle-Lab/FiberSim/docs/pages/demos/getting_started/single_run_with_log/single_run_with_log.md

 }
 ````

 The model, protocol, results, and output_handler_file are the same files as those used for the [single run demo](../single_run/single_run.html).
-The only significant difference is in the options file which is shown below.
+The only significant difference is in the options file which is shown below:

 ````
 {